ryukau/VSTPlugins/docs/index.md

 - [FDNCymbal のマニュアル (日本語)](manual/FDNCymbal/FDNCymbal_ja.html)

 FDNCymbal is another attempt to make cymbal sound.
 This time FDN (Feedback Delay Network) and Schroeder allpass are used.
-Most of metalic tone comes from Schroeder allpass rather than FDN.
+Most of metallic tone comes from Schroeder allpass rather than FDN.
 Tremolo is added to simulate wobbling of cymbal.

 - [FDNCymbal Manual (English)](manual/FDNCymbal/FDNCymbal_en.html)